skellis46/slipbox/somatics unlimited edit bin.md

 ## edit bin

+That through our language we ride the line between what is demonstrably true and what is palpably untrue.

 Perhaps this is a case of the Baader-Meinhof phenomenon – that thing that happens when you learn a word and then start seeing it everywhere – but my suspicion is that in JDSP the word _can_ is deployed as a hedge very often indeed.

 (the claim is assumed or does not cite previous scholarship)